Reason and Experience in Divorce Law

 We represent men and women in the city and county of St. Louis, Missouri, and surrounding areas in Missouri.
 Our practice is limited exclusively to divorce law, and while the focus of our practice is complex cases involving substantial assets, business interests, professional practices, contested child custody issues, and appellate practice, we also routinely represent individuals in less complicated cases with efficiency and meticulous care.

-Our firm consists of eight attorneys representing over one hundred and thirty years of cumulative experience in these matters.
+Our firm consists of six attorneys representing over one hundred and thirty years of cumulative experience in these matters.
 We make every reasonable effort to negotiate satisfactory settlements in these difficult cases.
 When settlement proves impossible, we are prepared to try the case in court.